Welcome to the Hey Mami podcast!

 003: Nutrigenomics And Epigenetics In Preconception Health w/ Alex Swanson, MS TRANSCRIPT

-Dr. Maren: Welcome back to the Healthy Happy Mami Podcast.
+Dr. Maren: Welcome back to the Hey Mami Podcast.
 In today’s episode, we’re talking about nutrigenomics.
 This is the study of how food affects our genes, and how genetic differences affect the way we respond to food.

 Dr. Maren: Many of you may have heard about a gene called MTHFR, but there are many other genes that we’re going to talk about today that play a huge role in our health.
 Not only our unique nutritional needs, but also give us hints and insights into things like digestion and energy and hormones, stress and brain health, inflammation, longevity, detoxification, and even athletic performance.
 Dr. Alex and I are both big fans of using nutrigenomics in our practices to help identify unique nutritional needs and vulnerabilities in our patients, especially as it relates to better preconception health.